u-boot/u-boot/doc/driver-model/README.txt

 dev->platdata.
 Then the probe method is called to set up the device.

 Note that both methods are optional.
-If you provide an ofdata_to_platdata method then it wlil be called first (after bind).
+If you provide an ofdata_to_platdata method then it will be called first (after bind).
 If you provide a probe method it will be called next.

 If you don't want to have the platdata automatically allocated then you